 Directorate for Civil Protection and Emergency Planning (DSB)

 - Data collection stopped 09.02.2022.
 The information is still stored.

 In order to assess the effect of the national measures and measures related to border crossing, and to monitor the level of imported COVID-19 cases, we couple data from the entry registrations system with data from MSIS Laboratory Database, in addition to other data in Beredt C19.
 This allows NIPH to monitor the number of import cases coupled with information about, for example, departure countries and regions, means of transportation, use of exemptions and overall travel volume.
 The data are used to assess and monitor trends, and to provide information and advice to the authorities about measures related to travel restrictions and regulations.
 Information about border crossings from DSB's entry registration system has been available to NIPH since March 2021.

 Data from the entry registration system are normally deleted after 20 days according to the COVID-19 regulation, but as Beredt C19 is regulated under the Health Preparedness Act §2-4, data can be stored temporarily in Beredt C19 for a longer period than 20 days.
 This is important to analyse trends over time, and evaluate effect of the measures applied at the border.

 Contact tracing data from municipal digital contact tracing systems

 There is a need for a national overview of COVID-19 and to be able to map where transmission occurs in society.
-In order to contribute to better knowledge about this, the Norwegian Institute of Public Health wishes to obtain information from the contact tracing work in the municipalities.
-The information will be used in analyses to generate more knowledge about the management of infection situations locally.
+In order to contribute to better knowledge about this, the Norwegian Institute of Public Health obtains information from the digital contact tracing systems in some municipalities.
+The information will be used in analysis to generate more knowledge about the management of infection situations locally.
 The information collected locally about contact tracing will, alone and compiled with other data sources in Beredt C19, be used to fulfil the purpose of the register - and NIPH's responsibility in accordance with the Infection Control Act.